kiocode/xenon/docs/Tasks Organization.md

 - [ ] write down some Lua binding c++
 - [ ] implement radar function
 - [ ] make tests for radar
-- [ ] generalizzare events in base
 - [ ] check configs naming convetions
-- [ ] delete GetModuleAddress (make overload but use it privately) ADD READPOINTER/READVALUE USE AUTOMATICALLY THE GETMODULE - SetModuleAddress
 - [ ] in update if attached a game check if its opened
+- [ ] understand if toggle menu visiblity key is for game config or ui config
+- [ ] add health bar
+- [ ] create a public services pool

 ## InProgress